Anisotropic skyrmion and multi-$q$ spin dynamics in centrosymmetric Gd$_2$PdSi$_3$

-Single crystals of \gdpdsi were synthesized, with five high-quality $\SI{{\approx}9}{\milli\meter\squared} \times \SI{0.6}{\milli\meter}$ plate-like crystallites with $c$-axis normals extracted~\cite{supp}.
+Single crystals of \gdpdsi were synthesized, with five high-quality $\SI{{\approx}9}{\milli\meter\squared} \times \SI{0.6}{\milli\meter}$ plate-like crystallites with $c$-axis normals extracted~\cite{supp,mayoh2024crystal}.
 AC magnetic susceptibility measurements reproduced the phase diagram from previous studies~\cite{kurumaji2019skyrmion,hirschberger2020high,hirschberger2020topological}, including the \skl phase [\cref{fig_phasediag_acsusc_musr_setup}(a)].
-For \musr measurements, the crystallites were assembled in a mosaic with coaligned $c$ axes~\cite{supp}.
-The initial muon spin orientation pointed along the normal ($c$-axis) direction in \lfLongAdjFirst measurements ($\theta = 0$), and at an angle of $\theta \approx \SI{50}{\degree}$ away from the $c$ axis in \zf and \tfLongAdjFirst measurements [\cref{fig_phasediag_acsusc_musr_setup}(b)].
-In \zf and \tf, both the longitudinal- ($\lDirEq \parallel c$) and transverse- ($\tDirEq \perp c$) muon spin component could thus be measured separately, while in \lf the \lDir muon spin component was measured.
-All measurements were made after first \zfcIngLongFirst the sample to base $T$, while magnetic fields were always applied along the out-of-plane ($c$-axis) direction, which is an axis of \threefold crystallographic symmetry and thus a magnetic eigenaxis.
+For \musr measurements, the crystallites were assembled in a mosaic with coaligned $c$-axes~\cite{supp}.
+The initial muon spin pointed along the out-of-plane ($c$-axis) direction in \lfLongAdjFirst measurements ($\theta = 0$), and at an angle of $\theta \approx \SI{50}{\degree}$ from the $c$ axis in \zf and \tfLongAdjFirst measurements [\cref{fig_phasediag_acsusc_musr_setup}(b)].
+In a \musr experiment, longitudinal- ($\lDirEq \parallel c$) and transverse- ($\tDirEq \perp c$) muon spin components evolve independently~\cite{blundell2021muon}, producing asymmetries $A_j(t) \propto \braket{S_\mu^j(t)}$, where $S_\mu^j(t)$ is the muon spin component $j$ at time $t$, in detector pairs positioned along directions $j = \lDirEq$ and $\tDirEq$ [\cref{fig_phasediag_acsusc_musr_setup}(b)].
+An intermediate value of $\theta$ in \zf and \tf experiments thus allowed us to track the different impacts of the material's magnetic state on the time evolution of the \lDir and \tDir muon spin components from a single experimental run.
+On the other hand, in \lf experiments (where $\theta = 0$) only the \lDir muon spin component could be measured.
+All measurements were made after first \zfcIngLongFirst the sample to base $T$, while magnetic fields were always applied along the $c$-axis, which is an axis of \threefold crystallographic symmetry and thus a magnetic eigenaxis.